 It caught my attention because it looked very familiar.
 I DO have an account with that particular company, and I do get occasional emails from them.
-So do hundreds of thousands of other people.
+So do thousands of other people.

 Phishing is a deceptive scheme, usually conducted through emails, to steal personal data, like card or account numbers, passwords, or other information.
 An identity thief only needs a few info-bits to score a bundle of cash and mess up your life.